Sh Y 200

 Grappling with Galactus, the In-Betweener tried to draw him into the black hole to dispose of him, but the Elders took exception to this, as they wanted to be the ones to destroy the Devourer of Worlds.
 No longer needing them or their nattering, he dealt with them.
 Harshly.

-Summoning Death herself with his newly found might, he ordered her to slay the Elders outright.
+Seemingly summoning Death herself with his newly found might, he ordered her to slay the Elders outright.
+Though the Elders had to die, the decree that Grandmaster had roped her into prevented Death from acting against the Elders directly - so Oblivion himself did.